kjolley/BIGSdb_documentation/user_projects.rst

 shared with other user accounts.

 .. note::
-   Private projects can be enabled by an administrator by setting 'private_projects="yes"' in the :ref:`config.xml<isolate_xml>` file for the database.
+   User projects can be enabled by an administrator by setting 'user_projects="yes"' in the :ref:`config.xml<isolate_xml>` file for the database.

 To create a new project, go to the isolate database contents page and click